-Assume you have a vat of liquid that has a substance (a contaminant) entering at some rate and exiting at some rate, then "The rate of change of the contaminant is equal to the rate at which the contaminant is coming IN minus the rate at which it is going OUT."
+Assume a vat of water has a contaminant entering at some rate and exiting at some rate, then "The rate of change of the contaminant is equal to the rate at which the contaminant is coming IN minus the rate at which it is going OUT."
+Assume a 12 Liter vat contains 7 kg of salt initially.
+A pipe pumps in pure water at 3 L/min.